folkertvanheusden/constatus/README.md

 - Not required (OPTIONAL!):
   - libtheora-dev               - Ogg/Theora streaming
-  - libv4l-dev			- USB cameras
+  - libv4l-dev			- USB cameras (it will complain that "libv4l2" is missing if not installed)
   - libnetpbm10-dev		- PBM pictures loading/saving
   - libexiv2-dev		- JPEG meta data
   - libmysqlcppconn-dev		- MySQL